ukutaht/naive_bayes/README.md

 To start out with, you may want to just record all training data in the `train` method and run all calculations in `classify` to make the problem simpler.
 Worry about correctess before optimising.
-To handle large data sets, however, you may want to make use of the preprocessing step and memoize some calculations.
+To handle large data sets, however, it is necessary to make use of the preprocessing step and memoize some calculations.

 #### Tests